-Decommissioning and Rehabilitation Plans (DRPs), Mine Closure Plans (MCPs) and Care and Maintenance Plans (CMP)
+Decommissioning and Rehabilitation Plan (DRP), Mine Closure Plan (MCP) and Care and Maintenance Plan (CMP)

 DRPs should describe in detail the proposed approach to site decommissioning and rehabilitation at the end of life of an activity.
 Permits generally have conditions requiring the submission of DRPs and set out the DRP requirements.
 In some cases the Director may issue site-specific guidelines for preparation of a DRP.

 Closure Plans for mines are a little different.
-Mine operators are expected to submit and update (3 or 5 yearly) a MCP identifying the issues/liabilities and probable costs if closure were to occur.
+Mine operators are expected to submit and update, typically 5-yearly, a MCP identifying the issues/liabilities and probable costs if closure were to occur.
 A DRP is more specific and is requested when closure is imminent.
 The DRP outlines the full costs, the works schedule, approval requirements and post closure maintenance and monitoring.
 The DRP must also outline any stakeholder consultation commitments.

-If a mine or quarry temporarily ceases operation they are expected to submit a CMP outlining how they plan to maintain the mine while it is not in operation.
+If an activity temporarily suspends operation they are expected to submit a CMP outlining how they plan to maintain the premises while it is not in operation.